-First, you retain your right to a home inspection and if any repairs arises that are more than you are willing to or can handle spending comes along, you are still protected from purchasing a home with large safety, structural or system issues.
+First, you retain your right to a home inspection and if any repairs arise that are more than you are willing to or can handle spending comes along, you are still protected from purchasing that may have significant safety, structural or system issues.

-Secondly, you give the seller a little piece of mind.
-They don’t have to worry about buyer’s remorse or be nickled and dimed by every little issue with the home.
+Secondly, you give the seller a little peace of mind.
+They don’t have to worry about buyer’s remorse or be nickeled and dimed by every little issue with the home.

 You still get your home inspection while still strengthening your offer.